louh/louh/README.md

 ## The last word of this page

 I strongly believe in upholding a healthy work-life balance, and for me, that includes video games, travel, photography, and snowboarding.
-Here's a photo from Iceland.
+Here's a photo from Iceland! 😎

 ![Iceland](https://photos.smugmug.com/photos/i-S8dJtL5/0/9ce7123b/X3/i-S8dJtL5-X3.jpg)